fluxninja/aperture/docs/content/guides/concurrency-scheduling.md

 important to specify the control point (`concurrency-scheduling-feature` in our example) and the labels that will align with the concurrency scheduling policy.
 The `priority` label is necessary for request prioritization, while the `workload` label differentiates each request.
-In this example, we're only tracking and logging requests sent to Aperture.
-However, after making the `startFlow` call, you can execute relevant business operations.

 According to the policy logic designed to prevent service limit breaches, Aperture will, on each `startFlow` call, either give precedence to a critical